ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 > [!primary]
 >
-> The cluster auto-scaler feature is currently a beta.
-We expect it to reach General Availability by Summer 2021.
+> The cluster auto-scaler feature is currently available in beta.
+We expect it to reach General Availability (including support in OVHcloud control panel) by Summer 2021.

 ## Before you begin